idealo/mongodb-slow-operations-profiler/README.md

 ### Example

-For example, the following screenshot shows that only one database has been **filtered**, defined in the search form by its label, server addresses, replica set and database name for a specific time period.
+For example, the following screenshot shows that only one database has been **filtered**, defined in the search form by its `Label` and `Database` name for a time span of 1 hour.
-Since the slow operations are defined in the search form to be **grouped by** their collections, operations, queried and sorted fields, the legend below on the right shows these 4 details grouped together for the time period which is being hovered over by the mouse, here at 00:03 o'clock.
-As the the **resolution** is set to `Minute`, all slow operations occurred during within the minute hovered over by the mouse, here from 00:03 until 00:04 o'clock, are shown on the right-hand side in the legend.
+Since the slow operations are defined in the search form to be **grouped by** their collections, operations, queried and sorted fields, the legend below on the right shows these 4 details grouped together for the time period which is being hovered over by the mouse, here at 15:37 o'clock.
+As the the **resolution** is set to `Minute`, all slow operations occurred during within the minute hovered over by the mouse, here from 15:37 until 15:38 o'clock, are shown on the right-hand side in the legend.

-In this example, from 23:58 to 00:06 o'clock occurred 5 different slow operation types which are printed in different colors in both the diagram and the legend.
+The different slow operation types are printed in different colors in both the diagram and the legend.
 As the legend is sorted by y-axis, thus execution time in milliseconds, the **slowest** operation type is shown first.
 Instead, you may select "sort legend by:" `count-value` to see in the legend the **most profiled** slow operation types first (which correspond to the biggest circles).

-In this screenshot, the slowest operation type at 00:03 o'clock happened on collection `apiOfferlist` by executing a `query` on both fields `_id.productId` and `_id.siteId`.
-This slow operation type occurred 112 times at this precise minute, its minimum duration was 2 ms, maximum 47 ms, average 10 ms and the sum of all these queries was 1.115 ms.
+Since the profiler was set to a threshold of 100 ms, only operations slower than 100 ms are profiled.
+In this screenshot, we zoomed-in to see only slow operations that were faster than 360 ms. The legend shows all slow operations that occurred at 15:37 o'clock since that's the position of the mouse pointer.
+The first one happened on collection `producOffer` by executing a `getmore.find` operation on both fields `_id.listIdentifier` with an `$in` operator and `_id.siteId` with an equality condition.
+This slow operation type occurred 86 times at this precise minute, its minimum duration was 103 ms (of all profiled operations slower than 100 ms), its maximum 1514 ms, average 354 ms and the accumulated execution time (`sum`) of all these queries during this minute was 30.465 ms.

-Below you see how many documents (min, max, avg, sum, stdDev) were returned by this operation.
-And last but not least you have some metrics about how many index keys were read (`rKeys`), how many documents were read (`rDocs`) and written (`wDocs`) and also that no in-memory sort (`memSort`) had to be done (no sort at all in this case since no `sort` field was defined).
+Below you see `Returned` which informs how many documents (`min`, `max`, `avg`, `sum`, `stdDev`) were returned by this operation.

-The second slowest operation type in this screenshot is a `getmore` operation.
-Since v2.9.0 the application shows also the originating query of the `getmore`operation.
-In this example, the query logically combined both fields `_id.productId`and `parentProductId` by OR and its result was logically combined by AND with the field `_id.siteId`.
+ Furthermore `Bytes` gives information about the size in bytes of the response(s).
+And last but not least, `R/W` shows metrics about how many index keys were read (`rKeys`), how many documents were read (`rDocs`) and written (`wDocs`) and also that no in-memory sort (`memSort`) had to be done (no sort at all in this case since no `sort` field was defined).

-The metrics about execution times, returned documents, read and written documents and/or index keys are to read in the same manner as above.
+The second slowest operation type in this screenshot at 15:37 o'clock is a `query` operation.
+Regarding its queried fields, it's the originating command of the previously described `getmore.find` operation.
+It occurred more often than the originating command (318 versus 86), so its circle in the diagramm is also a bit larger.

 ## Example screenshot of the analysis page